-Teacher and/or staff member shall:
+Teacher and/or staff member (including shall:

-- 12.2.1 Ensure a recent copy of the Plan of Care Alert Form is readily accessible in an organized, prominent and accessible format for occasional teachers or any other support staff. - 12.2.2 Speak to each student and/ or parent(s)/ caregiver(s) to gain insight into the specific information in their diabetes and their management plan - 12.2.3 Provide a supportive and inclusive environment for self-care practices and routines - 12.2.4 Develop open lines of communication with the student and encourage the student to inform you when he/ she feels the first symptoms or a general feeling of malaise. - 12.2.5 Develop open lines of communication with the parent(s)/ caregiver(s) (i.e., phone calls, a communication book, etc.) as necessary - 12.2.6 Ensure that the prescribed medication (i.e. diabetic kit) is taken on field trips - 12.2.7 Provide a safe environment for the student, particularly during nutrition/ lunch breaks, class trips and special activities. - 12.2.8 Support self-care practices and routines by following the established protocols outlined in the student's Plan of Care
+- 12.2.1 Ensure a recent copy of the Plan of Care Alert Form is readily accessible in an organized, prominent and accessible format for occasional teachers or any other support staff. - 12.2.2 Speak to each student and/ or parent(s)/ caregiver(s) to gain insight into the specific information in their diabetes and their management plan - 12.2.3 Provide a supportive and inclusive environment for self-care practices and routines - 12.2.4 Develop open lines of communication with the student and encourage the student to inform you when he/ she feels the first symptoms or a general feeling of malaise. - 12.2.5 Develop open lines of communication with the parent(s)/ caregiver(s) (i.e., phone calls, a communication book, etc.) as necessary - 12.2.6 Ensure that the prescribed medication (i.e. diabetic kit) is taken on field trips and available in the Before & After school program if child attends. - 12.2.7 Provide a safe environment for the student, particularly during nutrition/ lunch breaks, class trips and special activities.
+For students attending board operated Before & After school programs menu accommodations may be put into place through the program supervisor with the snack vendor in consultation with the parents/guardian.
+Before and After school Supervisors will share a copy of the snack menu with the parent/guardian. - 12.2.8 Support self-care practices and routines by following the established protocols outlined in the student's Plan of Care